-- Process maps and manuals of the institution's policies and processes are recommended tool inputs to ensure that the DRACA has systematically documented all the processes and activities. - Availability of experienced staff who can collaborate with a trained risk expert to: identify risk events that have occurred or may occur during the performance of activities and processes, to quantify likelihood and impact of risks, and to evaluate the effectiveness of controls. - A trained risk expert to collaborate with the departmental staff to ensure risk scores are consistently applied, and to compile and report on the findings of the DRACA tool.
+of the institution's policies and processes are recommended tool inputs to ensure that the DRACA has systematically documented all the processes and activities.

+Process maps and manuals

+Availability of experienced staff who can collaborate with a trained risk expert to identify risk events that have occurred (or may occur) during the performance of activities and processes, quantify the likelihood and impact of risks, and evaluate the effectiveness of controls.

+A trained risk expert to collaborate with the departmental staff to ensure risk scores are consistently applied, and to compile and report on the findings of the DRACA tool.